Web-Feet/coasterdocs/blocks.md

 ##Gallery

-The gallery block is great for showing off your work to visitors.
-This block is slightly more
+The gallery block is used to manage a collection of images.

 ##Images

 The image block is used to display images on the front-end.
-Image blocks integrate with the file manager to allow users to easily select an image from their library.
+Image blocks integrate with the file manager to allow users to select images from their library.

 ###Options

 Occassionally you may find you want to add some additional attributes to an image such as a class.
 Attributes can be passed through using the options parameter:

 `PageBuilder::block('image', ['attribute_name' => 'attribute_value'])`

+As you can see the attribute name is followed by the attribute value, for example `'class' => 'my_class'` would add the 'my_class' class to the image.

 ##Videos